Protect Girls From Mutilation

 Thirty-three states within the United States have passed legislation that makes female genital mutilation illegal.

-Female genital mutilation or cutting is done partly for aesthetics and mostly as a ritual.
+[NSFW] Female genital mutilation or cutting (FGM/C) is done partly for aesthetics and mostly as a ritual.
 Mutilation is such a strong description that some prefer to call it female circumcision.
 This seems to align it with, more acceptable, male circumcision.

 The latter has biblical origins and is common within major hospitals around the world, often within 10 days of male birth.
 The former, with ancient Egyptian origins, applies to girls aged 0–15 as a rite of passage.

 FGM/C, also known as sunna, gudniin, halalays, tahur, megrez, and khitan, is the partial or total removal of the external female genitalia.
-What some consider female castration is often performed with knives, scissors, scalpels, pieces of glass or razor blades by traditional circumcisers or cutters who lack medical training.
+What some consider female castration is often performed with knives, scissors, scalpels, pieces of glass, or razor blades by traditional circumcisers or cutters who lack medical training.
 In some countries a medical professional does it.

 There are variations of four different types or levels.
 This cannot be passed off as a legitimate way to circumcise a girl.